microsoft/Azure_Kinect_ROS_Driver/CONTRIBUTING.md

 Kinect team.
 For Pull Requests where feedback is desired but the change is not complete, please mark the Pull Request as a draft.

+# Releasing
+For information on how to release a new version of the Azure Kinect ROS Driver, please see the [releasing guide](releasing.md).

 # Contributor License Agreement
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.